Pyrenean Mountain Dog

 Unlike most other breeds, the Great Pyrenees has nocturnal tendencies.
 They can become quite active at night and have a tendency to bark a lot.

-Behaviour of the Pyrenean Mountain Dog
+More details about the Pyrenean Mountain Dog

-Is the Pyrenean Mountain Dog right for you?
+FCI classification of the Pyrenean Mountain Dog

 The average cost of a purebred Great Pyrenees is somewhere between £960-£980.